jamescherti/minimal-emacs.d/README.md

    ```elisp
    (native-comp-available-p)
    ```
-   (A non-nil result indicates that native compilation is active.)
+   (A non-nil result indicates that native compilation is available.)

 2. Ensure all libraries are byte-compiled and native-compiled using [compile-angel.el](https://github.com/jamescherti/compile-angel.el).
 To install compile-angel, add the following code to the `~/.emacs.d/post-init.el` file:
 ```emacs-lisp